-At nearly 2,000 pounds, these nomadic grazers are the largest land mammals in North America, and the closest relatives to domesticated cattle.
-They have shaggy, chocolate colored coats, and both male and female bison have horns for self defense.
-Their heads hang low, making it easier to eat vegetation that’s growing close to the ground.
-To see where Montana’s buffalo roam, visit 300 – 500 of them at the National Bison Range near Moiese.
+With females up to 1,000 pounds and males up to 2,000 pounds, these nomadic grazers are the largest land mammals in North America and the closest relatives to domesticated cattle.
+They have shaggy, chocolate-colored coats, and both male and female bison have horns for self-defense.
+Their heads hang low, making it easier to eat vegetation that's growing close to the ground.
+To see where Montana's bison roam, visit roughly 350 to 500 of them at the CSKT Bison Range near Moiese.
 Keep your distance when viewing.
 For more, visit Montana Field Guide.

 1 week ago

 It’s #NationalParkWeek and we want to hear your park story about our fave place, @GlacierNPS.
 Tweet a fun GNP memor… https://t.co/weKGsEahil